tt-isv-org/scc/tutorial/index.md

 If you view the pod log, you'll see that the *ERROR* and *INFO* messages are written to the log every time you hit the web page.

 ![new_app_log.png](images/new_app_log.png)

+## Scenario 3: User and group access controls with volumes

 ### Step 2.
 Attempt to redeploy the application with a security context